By Tim Falk

-If the weather is particularly chilly, the best option may be to jump in the car and drive around the best local lights.
+If the weather is particularly chilly, the best option may be to jump in the car and drive around admiring the most spectacular lights.
 But if conditions allow, why not set out on foot to gaze in wonder at the magical displays?
 Kids will love the eye-catching Christmas lights, and your pup will simply love getting to spend some quality time with the family.

 It doesn’t matter whether you have 2 legs or 4 — one of the best things about Christmas is the abundance of tasty treats on offer.
 So if you’re looking for fun Christmas activities for kids and dogs, it’s hard to beat a little bit of Christmas baking.

 Okay, so Fido’s involvement in the cooking process is obviously going to be minimal, but we’re sure your pup will be more than happy to help you eat the delicious results.
-Find a couple of dog-safe recipes for Christmas cookies, then let your kids practice their baking skills.
+Find a couple of dog-safe recipes for Christmas cookies or maybe some Christmas-inspired dog treats, then let your kids practice their baking skills.

 Your home will soon fill with the wonderful aromas of baking, and your bellies will soon be full of tasty Christmas treats.

 If you’re stuck inside thanks to freezing weather this Christmas, find some fun games to play together as a family.
 Hide-and-seek is a family favorite and a great way to entertain younger kids, and it’s easy for your dog to join in too.